bonny/WordPress-Simple-History/readme.txt

 - Fix a notice in SimpleOptionsLogger.
 - Don't log Jetpack sitemap updates.
 (Don't log updates to posttypes `jp_sitemap`, `jp_sitemap_master` and `jp_img_sitemap`, i.e. the post types used by Jetpack's Sitemap function.)
 Should fix https://wordpress.org/support/topic/jetpack-sitemap-logging/.
 - Don't log the taxonomies `post_translations` or `term_translations`, that are used by Polylang to store translation mappings.
+- Add filter `simple_history/categories_logger/skip_taxonomies` that can be used to modify what taxonomies to skip when logging updates to taxonomy terms.

 = 2.nn (nn 2017) =